 8. Putting the developmental approach into practice

-The tuition fee for taking Common Challenges (Power to Parent III) through continuing education is $200.
-This includes a virtual campus student pass of three months to access the videocourse material as well as other supporting materials.
-If a personal copy of the DVD set is desired, the tuition fee is $275.
+The tuition fee for taking Common Challenges (Power to Parent III) through continuing education is $250.
+This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
+If a personal copy of the DVD set is desired, the tuition fee is $325.

 The tuition fees for live courses arranged by individual Neufeld Course Facilitators or by other agencies are set independently and may differ from course to course.